Woody plant encroachment: Land productivity and rural livelihoods

 Woody plant encroachment directly impacts land productivity, as widely documented in the context of animal carrying capacity.
 In the western United States, 25% of rangelands experience sustained tree cover expansion, with estimated losses for agricultural producers of $5 billion since 1990.
 The forage lost annually is estimated to be equal to the consumption of 1.5 million bison or 1.9 million cattle.
-In Northern America, each 1 percent of increase in woody cover implies a reduction of 0.6 to 1.6 cattle per 100 hectares.
+In North America, each 1 percent increase in woody cover implies a reduction of 0.6 to 1.6 cattle per 100 hectares.
 In the Southern African country Namibia it is assumed that agricultural carrying capacity of rangelands has declined by two-thirds due to woody plant encroachment.
 In East Africa there is evidence that an increase of bush cover of 10 percent reduced grazing by 7 percent, with land becoming unusable as rangeland when the bush cover reaches 90 percent.
+The relationship between shrub cover and productivity is not necessarily linear.
+A study across 102 sites along a shrub-cover gradient found that grassland productivity responded non-linearly to encroachment, declining sharply between 0% and 3% shrub cover (grass-dominant stage), stabilising between roughly 3% and 25% cover (grass–shrub transitional stage), and declining substantially again beyond 25% cover (shrub-dominant stage).

 Woody encroachment is often considered to have a negative impact on rural livelihoods.
 In Africa, 21% of the population depend on rangeland resources.
 Woody encroachment typically leads to an increase in less palatable woody species at the expense of palatable grasses.
 This reduces the resources available to pastoral communities and rangeland based agriculture at large.
-Woody encroachment has negative consequences on livelihoods especially arid areas, which support a third of the world population's livelihoods.
+Woody encroachment has negative consequences on livelihoods, especially in arid areas, which support a third of the world population's livelihoods.
 Woody plant encroachment is expected to lead to large scale biome changes in Africa and experts argue that climate change adaptation strategies need to be flexible to adjust to this process.
 In South Africa, the shrub Seriphium plumosum is commonly referred to as "bankrupt bush" due to its association with farm productivity reductions of up to 80%.
 Studies suggest a link between woody plant encroachment and outmigration from rural areas.

-Tourism potential

 Touristic potential of land is found to decline in areas with heavy woody plant encroachment, with visitors shifting to less encroached areas and better visibility of wildlife.

-Others
+Human health and climate feedbacks

 In the United States, woody encroachment has been linked to the spread of tick-borne pathogens and respective disease risk for humans and animals.
 In the Arctic tundra, shrub encroachment can reduce cloudiness and contribute to a raise in temperature.
-In Northern America, significant increases in temperature and rainfall were linked to woody encroachment, amounting to values up to 214mm and 0.68 °C respectively.
+In North America, significant increases in temperature and rainfall were linked to woody encroachment, amounting to values up to 214 mm and 0.68 °C respectively.
 This is caused by a decrease in surface albedo.

 Targeted bush control in combination with the protection of larger trees is found to improve scavenging that regulates disease processes, alters species distributions, and influences nutrient cycling.

-Studies of woody plant encroachment in the Brazilian savanna suggest that encroachment renders affected ecosystems more vulnerable to climate change.